ASUCICREPO/patagonia-ocr/README.md

 ## Important Notes
 1- Objects stored in the S3 bucket have a lifecycle of 14 days before deletion.

-2- You can add `?debug` to any **POST** request made to view details on output and logs.
-Also some intermediate state of the data is saved into the S3 bucket as well when this flag is present.
+2- You can add `?debug` to any **POST** or **GET** request made to view more details on output and logs.
+Also all intermediate states of the data is saved into the S3 bucket when this flag is present.

 ---